hardmanko/ofxCX/docs/mainpage.md

 is a very good programming languange for anything requiring a high degree of timing precision.
 OpenFrameworks and CX are both free and open source, distributed under the MIT license.

-The best place to start with CX is the \ref gettingStarted page.
+The best place to start with CX is the \ref gettingStarted_page page, which includes installation information.
 After that, there are a variety of topics to read about.

 + To learn about presenting visual stimuli, go to the \ref video page or see the `renderingTest` or `animation` examples or the `nBack` or `changeDetection` example experiments.
 + To learn about playing, recording, and synthesizing sounds, go to the \ref audioIO page.
 See also the \ref sound page, or see the `soundObject` or `modularSynth` examples.